 - Can implement their own simple models

-- Can understand at some minimal level 90% of the CSCS seminars
+- Can appreciate the CSCS seminars

 Students should have more advanced skills/knowledge in a relevant field such as dynamical systems, computer modeling, or other approaches to complex systems modeling, perhaps as applied to a particular domain.

 - Additional course work may be required for students who need to fulfill enforced pre-requisites for Complex Systems (CMPLXSYS) courses